How Is Tree Fungus Treated?

-While cankers can be caused by bacterial issues, they often result from tree fungus.
+Bacteria often cause cankers, but a tree fungus can also be to blame.
 The problem usually begins with an injury to the tree.
 Once the injury occurs spores make their way inside, which results in obvious defects.
 While it depends on the type of tree canker, look for things like ridged calluses which can be rather large in size.

 These callouses will continue to grow and grow, until splits in the bark form.
 These areas will be discolored while also giving off a foul smell, as well as cause leaves to shrivel and die.
 If left unchecked, the tree’s vascular system will eventually become infected.